LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/related-work.md

 Next to the REST architectural style, the SOAP protocol is often used for letting _Web Services_ interoperate.
-Just, like RPC, SOAP requires custom client-side implementation for each Web Service, as opposed to the more generic REST APIs.
+Just, like RPC, SOAP requires custom client-side implementation for each Web Service, which leads to tighter coupling between servers and clients, as opposed to the more generic REST APIs.
 [OWL-S](cite:citesAsAuthority owls) is a vocabulary for describing such Web Services.
 It allows services to declare their actions, how they can be used, and how they work.
-As opposed to the Hydra Core vocabulary for Web APIs, this leads to tight coupling between servers and clients.

 [Verborgh et al. distinguish two types of Web APIs](cite:citesAsAuthority webapifeatures) in terms of how they expose their functionality.